Protect the Electric Grid from Increasingly Severe Weather Due to Climate Change, Says Joint White House and Department of Energy Report

 - Installing sensors to reveal possibilities for failures

-Further, power outages are expected to become more frequent as climate change increases the occurrence and intensity of hurricanes, tornadoes, blizzards and other extreme weather events.
+Further, power outages are expected to become more frequent as climate change increases the occurrence and intensity of hurricanes, tornadoes, blizzards and other

 - Read the full Department of Energy report here.

 - Read the White House blog about the new report here.